 Automated CRISPR Planner

-The Automated CRISPR Planner aims to streamline your CRISPR design process given only the gene name and the amino acid mutation you wish to insert.
+The Automated CRISPR Planner aims to streamline your CRISPR design process by providing only essential data such as gene name and location of mutation/insertion.

-For now, the tool only works for point mutations (one amino acid changed to another) in the Caenorhabditis elegans genome.
+For now, the tool works for point mutations (one amino acid changed to another) and insertions into the Caenorhabditis elegans genome.